 To make sure I always have a back up of certain items I try to buy two of them when I can and then put the extra into the pantry area and forget about it.
 When I can't spend too much on groceries for some reason.
 Like an unexpected car expense, a birthday or a bill that was forgotten I always have the extra items I can count on.

 This was a saver when we were low on groceries.
-We always had a variety of canned veggies on hand.
+We always had a variety of canned veg's on hand.
 You can make this soup with most anything from the pantry, except beets.
-For example, yu can use one can each of: green beans, peas, corn, tomatoes, carrots, potatoes (can use fresh), etc. Add onion soup mix if you want and/or 2 or 3 bouillon cubes.
-You can add more or less of any item.
-You can use fresh veggies if you have them.
-I also put in a bit of vegetable oil of some kind to give the broth a 'stocky' look.
-Just heat through or until bouillon cubes are dissolved.
+Use, for example, one can each of; green beans, peas, corn, tomatoes, carrots, potatoes (can use fresh), etc.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.